DraftCall

 12 GP17 GP

-Drake London vs Mark Andrews: Who Should You Start?
+Drake London vs Mark Andrews: The Full Breakdown

 Comparing Drake London (WR, Atlanta Falcons) against Mark Andrews (TE, Baltimore Ravens) means weighing two different roles in your fantasy lineup.
 Drake London averaged 14.0 PPG in 2025 over 12 games, while Mark Andrews posted 6.3 PPG across 17 games.